The End of the Game

-The End of the Game is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967–1970.
+The End of the Game is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967 to 1970.
 Released in 1970, this was his first solo album, recorded in June of that year, only a month after leaving Fleetwood Mac.

 The style of this album is a radical departure from his work with Fleetwood Mac, consisting of edited pieces of a long studio jam.
-Musically, it is experimental and free-form, with very loose or non-existent musical structure, and all the tracks are instrumentals.
+The jam was experimental and free-form, and the six tracks taken from it have very loose or non-existent musical structure, with all the tracks being instrumentals.
 Apart from Green's two singles from this period, "Heavy Heart" / "No Way Out" and "Beasts Of Burden" / "Uganda Woman" (recorded with Nigel Watson), this album bears little resemblance to any of Green's other recorded work.

-The bassist on this album is Alex Dmochowski, otherwise known as "Erroneous", from The Aynsley Dunbar Retaliation and Heavy Jelly, who also played bass on the Frank Zappa albums Apostrophe('), Waka/Jawaka (Hot Rats II) and The Grand Wazoo, and had a brief stint with John Mayall.
+These four songs were later included on the 2020 edition of the album.

+Critical reception

+The album obtained mixed reviews.
+It apperead in a book of the "500 fundamental rock albums" written by the Italian music critics Eddy Cilìa and Federico Guglielmi and obtained a rating of 8/10 in Piero Scaruffi's The History of Rock Music website.
+AllMusic gave it one star out of five, calling it "directionless jamming...[with] no coherent vision...It's drivel, from an immensely talented guitarist."
+Robert Christgau remarked, "Maybe [Green] has lost his marbles."
+Roy Hollingworth of Melody Maker was more favorable of the album's merits.
+He praised the musicianship of Green's backing band and thought that the album was "twice as good as anything he did with Fleetwood Mac."